dcdpr/did-btc1/chapters/CRUD-Operations.md

 a specific **did:btc1** `identifier` is received from a client at ::Resolution Time::.
 The request MAY contain a `resolutionOptions` object containing additional information to be used in resolution.
-The resolver then attempts to resolve the DID document of the `identifier` at a specific ::Target Time:.
+The resolver then attempts to resolve the DID document of the `identifier` at a specific ::Target Time::.
 The ::Target Time:: is either provided in `resolutionOptions` or is set to the ::Resolution Time:: of the request.

 To do so it executes the following algorithm: